 MJ Hanley-Goff was a frequent contributor to Long Island’s Newsday for ten years before moving to upstate New York in 2000.
 She immediately began contributing to the Times Herald-Record where she continues to write on health and area events.
 Her work has appeared in many publications including Hudson Valley Magazine, AAA’s Car & Travel magazine, and Orange Magazine.
 In 2007, she self-published "The Bench," her first novel.
 She recently ended a stint as editor of a parenting magazine as she realized her true calling: writer.
 Having founded MJWRITES, INC, she is now at work on two books, “How Writing Can Get You Through Tough Times: No Experience Necessary,” and “PR Tips and Secrets.”
 She is thoroughly enjoying the opportunity to write for Woman Around Town, and the amazing adventures it offers.
 View All Posts By MJ Hanley-Goff »

 Winnefred Ann Frolik (Winnie for short) was born and raised in Pittsburgh, Pennsylvania.
 She completed the International Baccleareate program at Schenley High School and then attended the University of Pittsburgh where she completed a double major in English Literature and Creative Writing.
 After graduation she spent a number of years working in the non-profit sector and it was during that phase in her life she moved to D.C.
 Winnie co-wrote a book on women in the U.S. Senate with Billy Herzig.
 She enrolled in a baking program in culinary school and worked in food services for a while.
 She currently works in personal services while writing for Woman Around Town and doing other freelance writing projects including feeble personal attempts at fiction.
 Her brother is a reporter in Dayton, Ohio so clearly there are strong writing genes in the family.
-She lives in Silver Spring, Maryland with two demanding cats.
+She lives in Pittsburgh, PA, with two demanding cats.
 View All Posts By Winnefred Ann Frolik »

 Becky Langton is a professional comedian and actress for over 15 years.
 She began her entertainment career working at the prestigious Creative Artists Agency.
 Knowing her true calling to be on the performance side of the business, she trained with The Groundlings in Los Angeles and with the Upright Citizen’s Brigade in New York.
 Becky has performed stand-up comedy in New York, Los Angeles, Las Vegas and London.
 As well as spreading laughter first hand, she went on to teach stand-up at The American Comedy Institute, William Paterson University and The South Orange /Maplewood Adult School.
 When she is not performing in the city, Becky is currently instructing a stand-up comedy course for children in the New York and New Jersey areas.
 She is the proud mom of three children who she says are the “greatest and most inspirational productions” she could have ever hoped for.
 View All Posts By Becky Langton »